Humanity is stepping down from the gambling table.

 What OpenClaw does is simple: you tell it what you want, and it does it on its own.

 It's not a chatbot but more like an indefatigable digital employee.
-It can not only answer questions verbally but also execute tasks physically.
+It can not only answer questions verbally but also execute tasks.
 It can take over your computer, automatically organize files, write emails, fill out forms, analyze data, build websites, and modify code.
 It can connect to regular office tools, be compatible with almost all mainstream large - model APIs, and automatically complete coherent and complex tasks without your manual intervention.

-In the past, when you used AI, you were the one operating it.
+Previously, when you used AI, you were the one operating it.
 You gave it a passage, and it gave you a response.
 You gave it another passage, and it responded again.
 Back and forth, you were the controller, and AI was the controlled.

-Although the lobster craze has gradually faded, the paradigm it established, the trend of enabling models to "grow hands and feet", continues.
+Although the lobster craze has gradually faded, the paradigm it established, the trend of enabling models to "grow hands and feet," continues.
 The resulting changes are very important.

 The problem is that OpenClaw is not an isolated event.